 First of all thank you to Aki and Alex for including us in their brilliant new ”idea”, Culinary Conversations.

-We have for some time admired, been inspired by, and jealous of, what Alex and Aki are able to produce on a daily basis.
+Alex and Aki are able to produce on a daily basis.
 They are truly paving the way for the next generation of forward thinking chefs.
 Their generosity in sharing ideas is beyond conception, especially in the beginning stages of such an important time in gastronomy.

 I was first introduced to Ideas in Food through a purveyor that we share, Mikuni Mushrooms.
 They were trying to sell me the now famous smoked steelehead roe from Steve Stallard and directed us to the Ideas in Food website.
 I have to be honest; since then I have checked their site nearly everyday.
 It is amazing how creative and passionate these two chefs are.
 Through their efforts we are constantly reminded of why we cook for a living.
 The constant pursuit of knowledge and excellence.